gradosevic/ag-custom-admin/readme.txt

 Fixed issues related to WordPress version 3.3.1

 = 1.2.5.2 =
 Full compatibility with WP 3.3.
 Fixed several issues with this version.
 Removed obsolete options for old WP versions, added new options to fit 3.3 version.
-Update is highly recommonded for WP 3.3 users.
+Update is highly recommended for WP 3.3 users.

 = 1.2.5.1 =
 Plugin is ready for 3.3.
 WordPress version.
 Major issues with WP 3.3 are fixed.
 However, some options are not fully functional, yet.
 Recommended only for users with 3.3.
 WP version.
 Fixed bug with custom admin menu buttons.